The Art Of Persuasion: What It Is And How To Practice It

 Will that person gain or lose?
 Is it in their best interest to accept what you bring to the table?

 Undue influence is a legal term that means you persuade someone to act contrary to their own free will or without attention to the consequences.
 This becomes an issue when someone is incapacitated in some way and unable to make their own decisions.
-For example, a caregiver might convince an older adult to change their will and leave everything to them.
+For example, a caregiver might convince an older adult to change their will and leave everything to the caregiver.
 If you're considering practicing the art of persuasion, it's a moral imperative to avoid undue influence.
 It will also keep you out of legal trouble.

 Whether you're in court or making a post on social media, it's wrong to present falsified statements, documents, or images to prove your point.
-If you want to be responsible and considerate in your practice of persuasion, you need to make sure that the evidence or supporting information you're presenting is, to the best of your knowledge, accurate and legitimate.
+If you want to be responsible in your practice of persuasion, you need to make sure that the evidence or supporting information you're presenting is, to the best of your knowledge, accurate and legitimate.

 So Is Persuasion Good or Bad?